-However, the GB has expanded the definition of porneia to include sex between a human and a beast, manipulation of the genitals to one with whom he or she is not married, artificial insemination, and the simulation of sexual acts between two fully clothed persons without any skin-to-skin-contact.
-Unlike the additional references of the word porneia that can be ascertained from the contexts where it appears in the Christian Greek Scriptures, these definitions are made up and invented by the GB, and they have no biblical basis.
+However, the GB has expanded the definition of porneia to include sex between a human and a beast, manipulation of the genitals of one with whom he or she is not married, artificial insemination, and the simulation of sexual acts between two fully clothed persons without any skin-to-skin-contact.
+Unlike the additional references of the word porneia that can be ascertained from the contexts where it appears in the Christian Greek Scriptures, these definitions are made up and invented by the GB, and they have no linguistic or biblical basis.

 The third section: An analysis of the definitions of porneia in the Shepherd book.